ciacicode/ciacicode.github.io/content/posts/safefoundation.md

 To get started I asked John, the CEO, a lot of questions about the charity.
 The whats the and the whys of the foundation.
 I got access to the original branding and found out:

-**Yellow as primary colour**
+### Yellow as primary colour
-<br>The main logo had Yellow as a primary colour, a colour that is quite hard to work with for contrast reasons.
+The main logo had Yellow as a primary colour, a colour that is quite hard to work with for contrast reasons.

-**Children programmes**
+### Children programmes
-<br>The charity organises all sorts of programmes and events for children across different South London areas.
+The charity organises all sorts of programmes and events for children across different South London areas.
 Those events need to be attractive and available for bookings.

 I decided I would create a brand guideline, with logo, colour and typography guidelines to deliver to the Foundation and help me get started on the web development part of the project.